thatnpc404/chess-piece-prediction/README.md

 # chess-piece-prediction
-Prediction of next optimal chess piece to be movewd using GRU.
+Prediction of next optimal chess piece to be moved using GRU.